Melanie Petsch is the Lead Data Scientist, Regulation at the NYSE.

 Melanie studied in the finance Ph.D. program at the University of Chicago and holds an MBA from the University of Chicago and a Bachelor of Science in Mechanical Engineering from Purdue University.

-Melanie is also active in the community, both in quantitative finance and more broadly.
-She is on the Research Committee of the Q Group and is the Co-Chair of the Prize Committee there, on the board of the Society of Quantitative Analysts, and a member of the Chicago Quantitative Alliance.
+Melanie is a member of the Research Committee of the Q Group, on the board of the Society of Quantitative Analysts, and a member of the Chicago Quantitative Alliance.
 Melanie was a member of the investment committee for the not-for-profit Organization of American Kodaly Educators from 2009-2011 and a Trustee for Woodbury College from 2006-2008.